10 smarter ways to find a job

 There are a growing number of organisations and websites designed specifically to help young entrepreneurs succeed in business.
 Check out our guide to raising capital for your startup for tips on getting a business off the ground.

-If after the first year you decide it's not for you, then that's something valuable you've learned for life and (hopefully) you'll have no regrets in having tried.
+If after the first year, you decide it's not for you, then you've learned something valuable and (hopefully) you'll have no regrets in having tried.
 It will also look amazing on your CV.

 What about job websites?